 What conditions does the LENS help with?

-The LENS can also be helpful with many of the symptoms of adolescence including drug abuse, suicidal behavior, anxiety and depression.
+Children can be helped with bed wetting, sleep walking, sleep talking, teeth grinding, nightmares, and night terrors.
+The LENS can also be helpful with adolescent issues of drug abuse, suicidal behavior, anxiety and depression.

+For athletes, it can improve motor coordination and balance.
 The LENS can also help in maintaining good brain function as people age.

 Do the results of LENS last?

-What is the success rate with neurofeedback?
+What is the success rate with LENS neurofeedback?

 Is neurofeedback a cure?

 This requires a paradigm shift to answer.
 We are not in the business of curing anyone.
 Rather, we are assisting the brain to self-regulate and self-correct.
 This concept is the foundation of all biofeedback.
 We provide the feedback and the brain does the rest.
 We trust in the intelligence of the brain to know who to fix itself, and it appears this is exactly what is happening.